 Effective: January 1, 2026

+Revised: July 1, 2026

-Revise the first three paragraphs of Article 420.09(e)(1) of the Standard Specifications to read:
+Revise Article 420.09(e) of the Standard Specifications to read:

+“(e) Final Finish.
+Type A final finish shall be used unless Type B is specified.

-“ (1) Type A. Type A final finish shall be obtained by the use of a carpet drag composed of an artificial turf followed immediately by a mechanically operated metal comb longitudinal tining device.
+(1) Type A. Type A final finish shall be obtained by the use of a carpet drag composed of an artificial turf followed immediately by a mechanically operated metal comb longitudinal tining device.

 The artificial turf shall be made of molded polyethylene with synthetic turf blades approximately 0.85 in.
 (20 mm) long and contain approximately 7,200 individual blades per 1 sq ft (0.1 sq m).
 The artificial turf shall be attached to a device that will permit control of the time and rate of texturing.
 The artificial turf carpet shall be full pavement width and of sufficient size that during the finishing operation, approximately 2 ft (600 mm) of carpet in the direction of drag (i.e., parallel to the pavement centerline) will be in contact with the pavement surface over the entire pavement width.
 The drag shall be operated in a longitudinal direction to produce a uniform appearing finish.
 If necessary for maintaining contact with the pavement surface, the carpet may be weighted.